evolvingstuff/vdw2/content/posts/increase-vitamin-d-levels-if-they-are-low.md

 * &lt;a href=&quot;/posts/rapidly-restore-vitamin-d-levels-with-10000-iu-per-kg-for-children-in-icu-rct-2024&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Rapidly restore Vitamin D levels with 10,000 IU per kg for children in ICU – RCT 2024&quot;&gt;Rapidly restore Vitamin D levels with 10,000 IU per kg for children in ICU – RCT 2024&lt;/a&gt;

-* &lt;a href=&quot;/posts/overview-loading-of-vitamin-drestore-in-just-days-not-months&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Overview Loading of vitamin D|Restore in just days, not months&quot;&gt;Overview Loading of vitamin D|Restore in just days, not months&lt;/a&gt;
+* &lt;a href=&quot;/posts/overview-loading-of-vitamin-d&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Overview Loading of vitamin D&quot;&gt;Restore in just days, not months&lt;/a&gt;

 ---

 #### 6 times to 55 times more likely to get the following health problems if Vitamin D deficient

-&lt;a href=&quot;/posts/3-to-55-x-more-likely-to-have-these-health-problems-if-low-vitamin-d-click-here---3x-to-55x-list&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: 3 to 55 X more likely to have these health problems if low Vitamin D |__CLICK HERE for entire  3X to 55X list__&quot;&gt;3 to 55 X more likely to have these health problems if low Vitamin D | **CLICK HERE for entire  3X to 55X list** &lt;/a&gt; for more information
+&lt;a href=&quot;/posts/3-to-55-x-more-likely-to-have-these-health-problems-if-low-vitamin-d&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: 3 to 55 X more likely to have these health problems if low Vitamin D&quot;&gt;__CLICK HERE for entire  3X to 55X list__&lt;/a&gt; for more information

 ---